-If you want to start a company in New Jersey, several different business structure options are available.
-The right one for you depends on your business needs and goals.
-Although not a formal entity type like a limited liability company (LLC) or standard corporation (C Corp).
+An S Corp is not a formal entity type like a limited liability company (LLC) or standard corporation (C Corp).
 It is a federal tax election that can provide significant tax savings.
-With an S Corporation, the company’s income, losses, deductions, and credits pass through to the shareholders who pay tax at their personal income tax rate.
-S Corporations don’t pay federal corporate income tax.
-Learn more about S Corporations by visiting our S Corporation information page.
+With an S Corp, the company’s income, losses, deductions, and credits pass through to the shareholders who pay taxes at their personal income tax rate.
+S Corps also don’t pay federal corporate income tax.
+Learn more about S Corps by visiting our S Corp information page.

 In this guide, we’ll explain how to set up an S Corp in New Jersey.
 Remember, to create an S corp, you’ll first need to form an LLC or C Corp.
 With our New Jersey LLC formation service and New Jersey corporation service, we can help you get started with the first step.
 We also provide ongoing support with our Worry-Free Compliance service so that your business can operate smoothly.
 We offer a wide variety of products and services that are all aimed at starting, running, and growing your business.

-Your business name is the first impression people get of your company.
+Your corporation’s name is the first impression people will have of your company.
 Choose one that reflects your business and also meets the state’s requirements.
 For example, New Jersey has a list of restricted terms for business names.
 You’ll need to consider these so that your name is rejected by the state.

 It’s important that you run a business name search to see if your desired name is available.
-With our Name Reservation Service, we can reserve the business name while you prepare the rest of your paperwork to file.
+With our Name Reservation Service, we can reserve your business name while you prepare the rest of your paperwork to file.

-A registered agent is a person or company who agrees to receive important communication and documents for your business.
+A registered agent is a person or company that agrees to receive important communication and documents on behalf of a business.
 Your registered agent must meet New Jersey’s requirements.
 This agent will be named in your formation documents and you must maintain one in order to keep your business compliant.